 BrainBashers – BrainBashers are a collection of brain teasers, riddles, games, puzzles, and optical illusions.
 This impressive brain game site updates games and puzzles regularly.

 BrainDen.com – This brain teaser site provides a variety of games and trivia to challenge your mind.
 BrainDen.com offers jokes, puzzles, trivia, riddles, games, and optical illusions–all designed to exercise your brain.

 Brain Metrix – Brain Metrix is designed to build brain fitness.
-The site can increase your memory, reflex, and concentration through a collection of activities.
+The site can increase your memory, reflex, and concentration through a collection of brain training activities.